 St. Croix Bluffs Regional Park (Hastings)

-St. Croix Bluffs has a boat launch into a protected inlet and then right onto the beautiful St. Croix River.
-Be aware of water levels and the force of the current, as it’ll vary depending on the time of year and rainfall.
+St. Croix Bluffs Regional Park has a boat launch into a protected inlet that takes you right onto the beautiful St. Croix River.
+Be aware of water levels and the force of the current, as it’ll vary depending on the time of year and amount of recent rainfall.

 William O’Brien State Park (Marine on St. Croix)